nerdgeschoss/react-use-form-library/Readme.md

 If you work with VSCode, it automatically switches to the correct TS version and formats on save via prettier.
 There is also an included launch config, so you can run and debug tests.

 The [VSCode Jest Extension](https://github.com/jest-community/vscode-jest) is highly recommended as it gives you inline test results, code coverage and debugging right within VSCode (VSCode will automatically prompt you to install this extension).

+Releases are done via GitHub Releases.
+Create a new release there, this will automatically trigger a workflow to publish the package.

 <p>&nbsp</p>